paudan/pytorch-tagger/README.md

   --use-bilstm          Indicates if bidirectional LSTM will be used as the
                         intermediate layer
   --rnn-dim RNN_DIM     LSTM hidden layer dimension
 ```

+An command-line example is provided in `run-train-bert` script which can be adjusted as required.
+Similarly, one may run `train_elmo_tagger.py` tool for training ELMO-based taggers; the only difference are the ELMO model options and weights files required for training

 At this moment, only Python `pickle` files are supported as input which contain sequences of tokens as lists, together with lists representing tags for each these tokens.